First Philippine Republic: Philippine–American War

 The Battle of Tirad Pass took place on December 2, 1899.
 52 men of del Pilar's 60-man force were killed, including del Pilar himself.
 However, the Filipinos under del Pilar held off the Americans long enough for Aguinaldo's party to escape.
 Aguinaldo, encamped with his party about 10 km south of the pass in Cervantes, Ilocos Sur, was apprised of the result of the battle by a rider, and moved on.
 The party reached Banane settlement on December 7, where Aguinaldo paused to consider plans for the future.
 On December 16, the party departed for Abra to join forces with General Manuel Tinio.
 The party traveled on foot through a pass at the summit of Mount Polis, and arrived at Ambayuan the next morning.
 The party pushed on to Banane, pursued closely by American forces.
 At this point, Aguinaldo's party consisted of one field officer, 11 line officers, and 107 men.
 The remainder of December 1899 was spent in continuous trek.

 The party was at the border of Abra and Cagayan provinces on Aguinaldo's 31st birthday on March 23, 1900.
 The trek from place to place continued until about May 22, 1900, when Aguinaldo established a new headquarters in Tierra Virgen.
 On August 27, 1900, after American forces landed at Aparri, Cagayan, Aguinaldo concluded that Tierra Virgan had become untenable as a headquarters and decided to march to Palanan, Isabela.
 On December 6, 1900, the party reached Dumasari, and arrived in Palanan the following morning.

 Aguinaldo remained in Palanan until his capture there by American forces with the aid of the native scouts on March 23, 1901.
-Following his capture, Aguinaldo announced allegiance to the United States on April 1, 1901, formally ending the First Republic and recognizing the sovereignty of the United States over the Philippines.
+Following his capture, Aguinaldo announced allegiance to the United States on April 19, 1901 and manifesting to the Philippine people to lay down their weapons, formally ending the First Republic and recognizing the sovereignty of the United States over the Philippines.

-Fighting between the Americans and the remnants of the Philippine Revolutionary Army continued until the surrender of General Miguel Malvar on April 16, 1902.
+Fighting between the Americans and the remnants of the Philippine Republican Army continued until the surrender of General Miguel Malvar on April 16, 1902.